williamnguyen-activecyber/okta.github.io/_source/_posts/2017-06-15-build-microservices-architecture-spring-boot.md

 If you have any questions about this article, you can email me at matt.raible@okta.com, post a question to Stack Overflow [with the Okta tag](http://stackoverflow.com/questions/tagged/okta), post to our [Developer Forums](https://devforum.okta.com/), or [create an issue on GitHub](https://github.com/oktadeveloper/spring-boot-microservices-example/issues/new).

+**Update:** To learn about how security fits into all this, see [Secure a Spring Microservices Architecture with Spring Security, JWTs, Juiser, and Okta](/blog/2017/08/08/secure-spring-microservices.html).